NVlabs/FPSci/docs/experimentConfigReadme.md

-        "description" : "test",         // This is an arbitrary string tag (for now) "closeOnComplete": false,       // Don't automatically close the application when the session completes "randomizeTaskOrder": true,     // Randomize order of tasks by default "frameRate" : 120,              // Example of a generic parameter modified for this session "blockCount" : 1,         // Single block design "trials" : [
+        "description" : "test",         // This is an arbitrary string tag (for now) "closeOnComplete": false,       // Don't automatically close the application when the session completes "randomizeTaskOrder": true,     // Randomize order of tasks by default "weightByCount": true,          // Randomize based on the count of this task remaining "frameRate" : 120,              // Example of a generic parameter modified for this session "blockCount" : 1,         // Single block design "trials" : [